lovellfelix/lovellfelix.com/_posts/2012-06-11-tutorial-how-to-use-git-to-deploy-and-update-a-website.md

 {% endhighlight %}

 <strong>The remote repository</strong>

 I assume that the web site will live on a server to which you have ssh access, and that things are set up so that you can ssh to it without having to type a password.

 On the server, we create a new repository to mirror the local one.

 {% highlight bash %}

+cd /home/project/
 mkdir website.git && cd website.git
 git init --bare --shared
+$ Initialized empty Git repository in /home/project/website.git/

 {% endhighlight %}
-<code>//Initialized empty Git repository in /home/project/website.git/</code>

-Then we define (and enable) a post-receive hook that checks out the latest tree into the web server’s DocumentRoot (this directory must exist; Git will not create it for you):
+Then we define (and enable) a post-receive hook that checks out the latest tree into the web server’s DocumentRoot.

 {% highlight bash %}
 mkdir /var/www/www.example.org